 E = (sin(z – ct), 0, 0)

-We claim that this represents a beam of polarized light moving in the z direction, with intensity = 1, wave length = 2π, spread over all space, and lasting forever.
+This describes a beam of coherent polarized light moving with velocity 1, in the z direction, with intensity = 1, wave length = 2π, spread over all space, and lasting forever.

 We compute ∇×B for this field: